Continuous Integration

 Setup

 - Discuss with your team.
-Ask them to agree that all breaking builds will be repaired or backed out within ten minutes during this development time-box
+Ask them to agree that all breaking builds will be repaired or backed out within ten minutes during this experiment

 Trial